-Medicare contracting organizations may conduct education and enrollment assistance for only a portion of its plan membership.
+MAOs may conduct education and enrollment assistance for only a portion of its plan membership.
 Selection of the focus population may be based upon demographic data or on a specific geographic area.
-However, the organization must provide outreach to all individuals within those pre-identified population segments.
-Additionally, if the organization receives an inquiry from a plan member not previously identified in the targeted group, it must provide assistance to that member as if he or she had been included in the initial group.
+However, the organization must provide outreach to all enrollees within those pre-identified population segments.
+Additionally, if the organization receives an inquiry from a plan enrollee not previously identified in the targeted group, it must provide assistance to that enrollee as if he or she had been included in the initial group.